mathieuprog/datetime-helpers/README.md

 getMonthGrid(Temporal.PlainYearMonth.from({ year: 2022, month: 10 }))
 // returns the month grid for October 2022, with weeks starting on Monday
-// the grid is a 2-dimensional array (6 rows x 7 days of week)
+// the grid is a 2-dimensional array (6 weeks x 7 days of week)

 getMonthGrid(Temporal.PlainYearMonth.from({ year: 2022, month: 10 }), DayOfWeek.Sunday)
 // returns the month grid for October 2022, with weeks starting on Sunday